Learn how you can save on interest charges when you have a credit card that offers up to 55 days interest-free.

-Interest-free days are a period of time in your billing cycle when you can make credit card purchases without being charged interest.
+Credit cards with interest-free days give you a period of time in your billing cycle when you can make purchases without being charged interest.
 To make use of this interest-free period, you usually have to pay your credit card balance in full by the due date on your statement.

 Before we go further into explaining this credit card feature, make sure you know what these terms mean: